Using augmented toys to facilitate play in children with visual impairments

 They would also be interested to learn more about interactions between sighted children and children with visual impairments, as you would find more often in regular education.

 Finally, they emphasize that other characteristics may be more important in understanding social play difficulties.
-This includes verbal abilities, social skills and the presence of autistic features.
+This includes verbal abilities, social skills and the presence of autism spectrum disorder.

 Get the latest blog posts delivered to your inbox - every 15th of the month